Tilting modules of affine quasi-hereditary algebras: Completion

 \item For each $\pi \in \Pi$, the algebra $B_{\pi} := \End_{\Cc}(\std(\pi))$ is isomorphic to a ring $\kk [ \! [ z_{1}, \ldots , z_{n_{\pi}}] \! ]$ of formal power series in $n_{\pi}$-variables for some $n_{\pi} \in \Z_{\geq 0}$;

 \item For any $\pi, \sigma \in \Pi$, the $B_{\sigma}$-module $\Hom_{\Cc}(P(\pi), \std(\sigma))$ is free of finite rank. \end{enumerate} \end{Def}

-In the case of complete category, we also have the parallel theory of affine highest weight category to the case of graded category as in Section \ref{affhwc} and \ref{tilting}, although we should replace the property $(\spadesuit)$ with the following $(\hat{\spadesuit})$: \begin{itemize} \item[$(\hat{\spadesuit})$] There is a central local subalgebra $Z \subset H$ with maximal ideal $\m$ such that $Z/\m \cong \kk$ and $H$ is finitely generated as a $Z$-module. \end{itemize} We omit the other precise statements and their proofs since they are quite similar to those of graded cases.
+In the case of complete category, we also have the parallel theory of affine highest weight category to the case of graded category as in Section \ref{affhwc} and \ref{tilting}, although we should replace the property $(\spadesuit)$ with the following $(\hat{\spadesuit})$: \begin{itemize} \item[$(\hat{\spadesuit})$] There is a central local subalgebra $Z \subset H$ with maximal ideal $\m$ such that $Z/\m \cong \kk$ and $H$ is finitely generated as a $Z$-module. \end{itemize} Note that this is equivalent to simply saying that the algebra $H$ is a finitely generated module over its center.

+We omit the other precise statements and their proofs since they are quite similar to those of graded cases.